 – Buy a cheap Gotek which preferably matches the color scheme of your synth/sampler/sequencer.

-– Optional, but highly recommended: Buy an OLED module to replace the 7-segment display in the Gotek.
+– Optional, but highly recommended: Buy a 128×32 OLED module to replace the 7-segment display in the Gotek.

 – Although almost any USB drive will work with the Gotek, SanDisk Fit is the perfect physical size and capacity for floppy drive emulators.